How to Avoid Injury and Tightness

 Examples:

-• When firing off the line and exploding up into your opponent, again, your hands and elbows are tucked unto your body…not to the side as you would see in a traditional bench press or push up.
+• When firing off the line to get to your opponent, again, your hands and elbows are tucked into your body.
+They are not to the side as you would see in a traditional bench press or push up.

 2. Isolating Muscles

-3. High weight, Low Reps, And Fast
+3. High Weight, Low Reps, and Fast

 4. Maxing Out

-Think of it like this–teaching a teenager to ‘max out’ with weights is like giving them the keys to your car and asking them to see how fast the car can take a corner before it rolls over!
+Think of it like this: teaching a teenager to ‘max out’ with weights is like giving them your car keys and asking them to see how fast the car can take a corner before it rolls over!
+In each case, they are going to get hurt.
+If not in school under the coaches supervision, they will get hurt when they inevitably are working out without supervision.

 Leave feedback